siddh34/MCQs/CN.md

 **Answer: Option C.**

 >Q21.
-Which of the following protocol of the OSI model helps resolve the IP address into MAC address?
+Which of the following protocol of the OSI/TCP model helps resolve the IP address into MAC address?

     a.
 SMTP
     b.
 TCP